-Your home may be affected by smoke, soot and ash, chemicals, structural damage, and water damage.
-This information is a collection of health and safety items to think about as you start to repair your home.
+After a wildfire, your home may be affected by smoke, soot and ash, chemicals, structural damage, and water damage.
+This information is a collection of health and safety items to think about as you return to your home.
 It covers many general topics.
 Not all of the information may apply to your situation, depending on the type of water system you have, how long you were evacuated, the seriousness of the wildfire, and whether or not the wildfire impacted your water system directly.
 Alberta Health Services and local authorities may give you more guidance specific to your situation.

-It’s recommended that that you flush your water system to get out the stagnant water out of your water lines.
+Yes.
+It’s recommended that that you flush your water system to get the stagnant water out of your water lines.
 Stagnant water is water that has been sitting in your water lines without moving or flowing for some time.
 Flush your system even if there’s a boil water advisory when you return home.
-Repeat flushing once the boil water advisory has been lifted.
+Flush your system again once the boil water advisory has ended.

 For more information on how to use water safely for drinking, cooking, cleaning, and bathing during a boil water advisory, see

 Author: Environmental Public Health, Alberta Health Services